The Gypsy Nurse Volunteering in Liberia with Cross Cultural Care

-The only thing that is a bit unlikable regarding the food is the fact that there are a lot of bones in the fish.
-I’m a bit spoiled as my dad is a fisherman and he has always filleted the fish and removed all of the bones for me.
-The locals eat a variety of fish from the Barracuda that is wonderfully large and meaty (and my preference) to dried and smoked fish which tends to have many more bones and much less to my liking.
+The only thing that is a bit unlikable regarding the food is that there are many bones in the fish.
+I’m a bit spoiled as my dad is a fisherman, and he has always filleted the fish and removed all of the bones for me.
+The locals eat various fish from the Barracuda that is wonderfully large and meaty (and my preference) to dried and smoked fish, which tends to have many more bones and much less to my liking.

-She then serves my dinner and sits to the side, scrapping the bowls and eating from them.
-I’ve offered her to sit and eat with me but the closest she has come is to sit away from the table in one of the chairs instead of on the floor next to the kitchen.
-After I finish eating, I generally pack a small amount to have for lunch the following day and offer Jebba to take the remainder home for her and her family (she has two girls at home that sometimes come with her).
+She then serves my dinner and sits to the side, scraping the bowls and eating from them.
+I’ve offered her to sit and eat with me, but the closest she has come is to sit away from the table in one of the chairs instead of on the floor next to the kitchen.
+After I finish eating, I generally pack a small amount for lunch the following day and offer Jebba to take the remainder home for her and her family (she has two girls at home that sometimes come with her).

 Local dishes that I’ve tried to date include: